Congratulations Norm Poti for 1st place for the Remus trophy!

 In each weekend contest that is flown, a flier’s best score is taken to count toward the Season Championship, so in essence, a flier has two opportunities per weekend to generate a score to apply for the Season Championship.
 The only exception to this is the AMA Soaring Nationals where only one contest opportunity exists to fly Unlimited Class.

-In a typical season, there are seven contest weekends and the AMA Soaring Nationals for a total of eight events.
-A flier’s best 4 (four) scores generated per contest weekend or at the Soaring Nationals will count toward the Season Championship in both Master and Sportsman classes.
-A pilot who flies five events or more during the season will have the opportunity to drop their lowest contest score(s) according to the final number of contests flown in the season.
+For 2020, there are eight contest weekends and the AMA Soaring Nationals (ALES and UNLIMITED) for a total of ten events.
+This year, a flier’s best 6 (six) scores generated per contest weekend or at the Soaring Nationals will count toward the Season Championship in both Master and Sportsman classes.
+A pilot who flies 7 events or more during the season will have the opportunity to drop their lowest contest score(s) according to the final number of contests flown in the season.

 If a tie occurs for the OVSS Season Championship, the following tie breakers will be used in this order: